soymh/open-webui-stuff/README.md

     ]
 )
 ```

 ### Future updates:
 #### download_memory_file

-**Description**: Provide a download link for a memory file, or archive all memory files for download.
+**What it does**: Offers a link to download a specified memory file or an archive of all memory files.

-**Command**: *Download the specified memory file or archive all as a tar for download.*
+**When to use**: When you want to keep a local copy or share your memory files.

 ```python
 await tools.download_memory_file(port=8080, file_name="memory.json")